-Lighthouse Advisory Services Limited ("the Company"), a limited company incorporated and domiciled in the United Kingdom ("UK").
+Lighthouse Corporate Services Limited ("the Company"), a limited company incorporated and domiciled in the United Kingdom ("UK").

-The principal activities of the Company are provision of financial advice to the market for retail financial products and provision of regulatory authorisation and services to a network of financial advisers.
+The principal activities of the Company are provision of services to other group companies which provide either financial advisory services across the UK or regulatory authorisation and services to a network of financial advisers operating from locations across the UK.